Native Manitoban flowers in a summer garden on campus.

 Designed to prioritize Indigenous Planning and Design Principles and community consultation, the site will be open to the UM community and the public and will connect to walking and cycling paths in the area.

-The Garden for Wellbeing will provide opportunities for self-reflection, contemplation and connecting with the land, in a safe, accessible and sustainable space.
+The Garden for Well-being will provide opportunities for self-reflection, contemplation and connecting with the land, in a safe, accessible and sustainable space.

 Community consultation

-A cornerstone of the project is community consultation and involvement.
-UM is working with landscape architects from ft3 and Indigenous environmental consultants Narratives on the design of the garden – a landscape that will be a pathway for contemplation and wellbeing.
 An initial stakeholder consultation determined that an image of a bison should inform the design concept of the space.
 Two design proposals have been created and were shared in a community consultation for feedback on March 18 and 19.

 Thank you to those who provided feedback at the in-person community consultations and via the online feedback form.

-View concepts and renderings
+View final concept and renderings

 Project priorities

-The concepts of wellbeing and Reconciliation are integrated into the project right from the start and will be realized through all aspects of the design, build and maintenance phases.
+The concepts of well-being and Reconciliation are integrated into the project right from the start and will be realized through all aspects of the design, build and maintenance phases.

-The Garden for Wellbeing: Building Community Pathways Within UM project prioritizes:
+The Garden for Well-being: Building Community Pathways Within UM project prioritizes:

 • Indigenous leadership in project decisions,